 In the pending Obamacare litigation, the plaintiff-states argue that Title II of the Affordable Care Act (“Obamacaid”) unconstitutionally “coerces” them to participate in a grand expansion of Medicaid.
-I’ve argued here and there that the plaintiffs will and should lose that argument.
-A terrific amicus brief by Vanderbilt Law School professor James Blumstein makes a powerful case on the other side.
+I’ve argued here and there (link no longer available) that the plaintiffs will and should lose that argument.
+A terrific amicus brief (link no longer available) by Vanderbilt Law School professor James Blumstein makes a powerful case on the other side.

 Ultimately, Jim’s brief doesn’t fully persuade me.
 But it comes very, very close on account of its recognition that Obamacaid’s crucial problem has to do with the bilateral risk of opportunistic defection from a pre-existing, quasi-contractual relation (Medicaid), not with some “economic coercion” story about federalism’s “balance” and the poor, pitiful states and their faithful public servants.
 (For ConLaw dorks: the key cases are Pennhurst and Printz, not South Dakota v.
 Dole or Steward Machine.)
 I hope to explain sometime next week; today, a few additional remarks on economic coercion.